dhruvk19/recipe-analysis/README.md

 ```
 Therefore, our baseline model scored a MSE of approximately `0.5013`, which is acceptable.
 However, even though MSE is below 1, there is still room for improvement.

-We have chosen these features, because (look at graphs)
+We have chosen these features because we found them to have a correlation to the `avg_rating`, stronger than others (like month, which can be found in the ipynb).

 - Both now and in Step 5: Final Model, make sure to evaluate your model’s ability to generalize to unseen data!

-## Performance of Model
 # Final Model
 For the final model, we plan to improve the accuracy of the baseline model's prediction.
-The baseline model scored an MSE of 0.5013.
+The baseline model scored an MSE of 0.492.
 For our final model, we plan to engineer 2 features:
 1. `'tags_count'`
 2. `'cal_per_ingredient'`